HSBC expects progress this year on resolving past conduct issues

-LONDON, April 24 (Reuters) - British bank HSBC said it expects to make progress on resolving past conduct issues this year.
+LONDON (Reuters) - British bank HSBC (HSBA.L) said it expects to make progress on resolving past conduct issues this year.

 “As recent events have shown, there are a number of legacy issues left to resolve.
 We will make further progress on these in 2015,” Chief Executive Stuart Gulliver told investors at the annual meeting in London.